cccco/otus-linux-1/PROJ/README.md

 - selinux blocks php-fpm:
 - `NOTICE: PHP message: PHP Fatal error:  apc_mmap: mkstemp on /tmp/apc.Vh4gUH failed in Unknown on line 0`
 - pay attention to 'localhost' in mysql tasks
+- postfix was removed as mariadb-libs dependency
+- make each role with it's own name in sity.yaml to fix handlers run
+- mysql nodes restarting when ansible run second time